Linuxfabrik/monitoring-plugins/check-plugins/wordpress-security-scan/README.md

                         enumerates media files and is accepted, but this check reports nothing from it, so it only lengthens the scan.
-Only one choice per group: `vp`, `p` and `ap` rule each other out, as do `vt`, `t` and `at`.
-The wider the choice, the longer the scan takes, since each one probes for every location it knows: `ap` and `at` walk tens of thousands of them. `vp` and `vt` need vulnerability data and are downgraded to `p` and `t` when none is available. `bf` needs wpscan 4.0.0 or newer and is skipped on older releases.
-Example:
+Only one choice per group: `vp`, `p` and `ap` rule each other out, as do `vt`, `t` and `at`. `ap` and `at` walk tens of thousands of locations and take correspondingly long. `vp` and `vt` are not the fast choice they look like: they probe for the slugs on the vulnerable list, which is not the shorter list, and they hide every component that is merely out of date.
-                        `--wpscan-enumerate=cb,dbe,bf,u` looks only for
+                        `vp` and `vt` need vulnerability data and are downgraded to `p` and `t` when none is available. `bf` needs wpscan 4.0.0 or newer and is skipped on older releases.
+Example: `--wpscan-enumerate=cb,dbe,bf,u`
-                        exposed files and user names, which is the fastest useful scan.
-Default: vp,vt,tt,cb,dbe,bf,u --wpscan-follow-redirect
+                        looks only for exposed files and user names, which is the fastest useful scan.
+Default: p,t,tt,cb,dbe,bf,u --wpscan-follow-redirect
                         Scan the target the site redirects to, instead of reporting the redirection and stopping.
 A site that